 This house stands in the neighborhood called “the Black Hills,” home to African Americans in Pinckneyville, Illinois, until they were driven out around 1928.
 A white woman born across the street in 1947 recalls being teased in school “for living in niggertown.”
 This house was formerly the black school before whites took it.

 This striking granite tombstone commemorates Anna Pelley, who was murdered in Cairo, Illinois, in November, 1909.
 Her supposed killer, Will James, was lynched in retaliation.
-Afterward, residents of Anna returned home and drove all African Americans out of the town.
+Afterward, residents in her hometown of Anna responded by driving all African Americans out of the town.
 Public subscription then paid for this tombstone.
 At least as late as 2002, adolescents in Anna still paid their respects at this site, a rite that helped maintain Anna as a sundown town.

 In 1908, white mobs in Springfield, Illinois, tried to turn it into a sundown town.
 They failed, partly because Springfield is the state capital, so the governor had to take notice and call out state National Guard.
 Here are three Guardsmen in front of a tavern, posing next to a tree.
 The day before, the white mob had hung an old African Amereican from that tree.
 His crime?
 He had lived for half a century with his white wife.
 Does the tree look strange?
 That’s because its smaller branches have been hacked off and broken up so members of the mob could have souvenirs of their work.